 Treatment Methods for Numbness After a Stroke

-Next, you’ll learn different rehabilitation methods you can pursue at home to recover sensation on your own or with the help of your therapist.
+Next, you’ll learn different rehabilitation methods to help promote the return of sensation after stroke.
+You can pursue them at home on your own or with the help of your therapist.

 By participating in treatment and rehabilitation for post-stroke numbness, you can maximize your chances of sensation returning to the affected area.